ClobberXD/gunslinger/README.md

 ### Automatic guns

 `gunslinger` supports automatic guns out of the box, while not causing excessive lag.
-This is achieved by adding players who left-click while wielding automatic guns to a special list, and the entry remains in the list only as long as their left mouse button is held down.
+This is achieved by adding players who left-click while wielding automatic guns to a special list - the entry remains in the list only as long as their left mouse button is held down.
 A globalstep iterates through the table and fires one shot for all players in the list (while also respecting the fire-rate of the wielded guns).

 The use of a dedicated list improves performance greatly, as the globalstep would have to otherwise iterate through **all** connected players, check if their mouse button is down, and only then, fire a shot.
 Nevertheless, disabling automatic guns (by enabling [lite mode](###Lite-mode)) is recommended on large public servers as it would still cause quite a bit of lag, in spite of this optimisation.

-`gunslinger` provides a setting `"gunslinger.enable_automatic"`.
-Disabling this setting will throw an error when an automatic gun is registered.
+### Deferred Raycasting

-## TODO
+Deferred Raycasting is a technique which adds the realism of entity-based projectiles, but without entities.
+This technique throws in a couple more calculations and an extra raycast, but the vastly improved realism at the cost of a negligible performance hit is always great to have.
+Here's how it works:

-- Gun perks (special effects when bullet finds its target)
+- Perform initial raycast to get position of target if it exists.
-- Visible projectiles and/or entity-based collision/damage system.
+- Calculate time taken for projectile to travel from gun to target.
-- Customisable recoil per-gun.
+- Perform actual raycast after the calculated time.

-### See API.md for the complete gunslinger API reference
+### See [API.md](API.md) for the complete gunslinger API reference